jonathanye29/unit3_project/README.md

     self.ids.passwd.error = True
     return
 ```

 This is the password policy I use to increase the security of the application.
 It requires the user to input a password that is at least 8 characters long, contains at least 1 digit, 1 lowercase letter, and 1 special character.
 This fits my client's need for increased protection of the stored data, as passwords that meet these criteria have a lower likelihood of being guessed or cracked.

+I found it challenging at first trying to figure out how to create a secure password policy for my application.
+I knew that I needed to require users to create strong passwords, but I wasn't sure what criteria to use or how to implement them.
+I also wanted to make sure that my policy was up-to-date and followed best practices for password security.
+After doing some research online, I came across Stack Overflow, which is a great resource for developers and students like myself.
+I found a post on Stack Overflow that explained how to use regular expressions to validate password strength, and it provided some example code that I could use as a starting point for my own implementation [15].

 To implement this policy, I used the "re" module from the Python standard library, which provides support for regular expressions.
 Regular expressions are a powerful tool for text processing and pattern matching, and in this case, I used them to define a pattern that checks for the required password criteria.
 The pattern I used is: r'^(?=.*\d)(?=.*[a-z])(?=.*[!@#$%^&*()_+]).{8,}$'

 This pattern consists of several parts, including positive lookahead assertions that check for the presence of at least one digit, one lowercase letter, and one special character, and a minimum length of 8 characters.
 I then used the "re.match()" function to check if a given password matches this pattern.
 If the password does not meet the criteria, the user is prompted to input a stronger password.
 This policy helps to increase the security of the application and protect the sensitive data stored within it.

 ### Add Flight System
 #### Missing Value Validation